Marcus Semien Preview, Player Props: Rangers vs. Brewers

 Marcus Semien At The Plate

-- Semien leads Texas with a slugging percentage of .472, fueled by 53 extra-base hits.
+- Semien leads Texas in slugging percentage (.468) thanks to 53 extra-base hits.

-- Among the qualified hitters in MLB, his batting average ranks 23rd, his on-base percentage ranks 33rd, and he is 35th in the league in slugging.
+- Among qualifying hitters in MLB play, his batting average ranks 26th, his on-base percentage ranks 34th, and he is 40th in the league in slugging.

-- Semien is batting .318 with one homer during his last outings and is on a six-game hitting streak.

-- Semien has reached base via a hit in 91 games this year (of 121 played), and had multiple hits in 41 of those games.
+- Semien has picked up a hit in 91 of 122 games this year, with multiple hits 41 times.

-- In 43.0% of his games this year, Semien has had at least one RBI.
-He's picked up more than one in 14.0% and driven in three or more of his team's runs in six contests.
+- Semien has picked up an RBI in 43.4% of his games this year, with more than one RBI in 13.9% of his games.
+He has also driven in three or more runs in six contests.

-- In 71 of 121 games this year, he has scored, and 17 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.